SummaryRead the full fact sheet

-A person suffering from dry eye syndrome does not have enough of the right kind of tears to keep the eye comfortable.
-This can happen if they do not produce enough tears to keep the eye surface moist, or if for some reason the tears do not stay on the eyes long enough.
+This can happen if you don't produce enough tears to keep the eye surface moist, or if tears do not stay on the eyes long enough.
 Over time, the resulting dryness can damage the surface of the eyeball.

 There is no cure for dry eye, but its symptoms can be alleviated.